 Financial assets classified as FVTPL are measured at fair value with unrealized gains and losses recognized through earnings.
-The Company's cash and cash equivalents are classified as financial assets at FVTPL.
+The Company's cash is classified as financial assets at FVTPL.

 Financial assets classified as loans and receivables and held to maturity assets are measured at amortized cost.
 Financial assets classified as available for sale are measured at fair value with unrealized gains and losses recognized in other comprehensive income and loss except for losses in value that are considered other than temporary which are recognized in earnings.
-The Company does not have any assets classified as held to maturity, loans and receivables or available for sale financial assets at this time.
+The Company does not have any assets classified as held to maturity or available for sale financial assets at this time.